ANTsX/ANTsPy/README.md

 python setup.py install
 ```

 Option 2: Developer Installation.
-Here, you only create a package link to the source code and
+Here, you only create a package link to the source code.
-dont fully install it in site-packages.
 Use this method if you think you'll be changing
-the code base yourself locally, since any changes in the code will be instantly reflected.
+the code base yourself locally, since any changes in the code will be instantly reflected
-Note however that using this method means the package will not load if you delete or move
+without having to reinstall the package.
+Note however that using this method means
-the folder containing the source code.
+the package will not load if you delete or move the folder containing the source code.
 ```bash
 git clone https://github.com/ANTsConsortium/ANTsPy.git
 cd ANTsPy